 Cyber Security Concerns in the Healthcare Sector

-It is clear that hackers will continue to target the healthcare industry while there are profits to be made, whether selling stolen patient data or holding healthcare systems hostage until the criminals’ demands are met.
+It is clear that hackers will continue to launch cyberattacks targeting the healthcare industry while there are profits to be made, whether selling stolen patient data or holding healthcare systems hostage until the criminals’ demands are met.

 The healthcare sector has experienced a significant shift in recent years with the adaptation of new technologies to facilitate data integration, patient engagement, and clinical support.